 - Begin adding the warm chicken stock, one ladleful at a time, stirring frequently.
 Allow the liquid to be absorbed before adding the next ladleful.
 Continue this process until the rice is creamy and al dente, about 18-20 minutes.

-- Stir in the cooked mushrooms, grated Parmesan, and mascarpone cheese (if using).
-Drizzle with 1-2 tablespoons of truffle oil and season with salt and pepper to taste.
+- Stir in the grated Parmesan and mascarpone cheese (if using).
+Add the mushrooms and continue to stir.
+Before serving, drizzle with truffle oil and season with salt and pepper to taste.